gearbox/fastapi_template/README.md

 `logger.py` is used to maintain loguru tuning and initial setup and loguru logs template is in `settings.py`.
 You can put .env file in the root of the app's folder (.env.sample is included).

+## Dev-tools
+- `uv` - packet and dependancies manager
+- `ruff` - advanced linter and formatter
+- `pre-commit` - runs linter on each commit

 ## Endpoints
 There are several endpoints which could be used directly or as an example: